 Seat Belt Laws in NJ and PA: Primary or Secondary Enforcement?

 In Pennsylvania, anyone who is driving or sitting in the front seat is required to wear a seat belt, regardless of age.
-Additionally, any passenger or driver between the ages of eight and 18 years old must be wearing at a seat belt at all times, regardless of whether they are riding in the front seat or back seat of the vehicle.
+Additionally, any passenger or driver between the ages of eight and 18 years old must be wearing at a seat belt at all times, regardless of whether they are riding in the front seat or back seat of the vehicle, as a car accident lawyer in Philadelphia, PA knows.

 These laws come from 75 Pa.
 Cons.
 Stat. § 4581, which requires “any person who is operating a passenger car” to securely fasten child passengers into a booster seat or other child restraint system.
 While the statute provides that “each driver and front seat occupant of a passenger car… shall wear a properly adjusted and fastened safety seat belt system,” there is an exception for the drivers and front-seat occupants of cars made before 1966, since vehicles from that era – when the hazards of riding without a seat belt weren’t understood as well as they are today – often lack restraints.